Earth Day is looking a little more white than green this year in Winnipeg, but that doesn't mean you can't still celebrate!

 This vast, pristine marshland is located just north of the city, providing important wetland habitat for numerous species from the tiniest shrimp-like invertebrates, to some of North America's largest bird species.
 The mission at Oak Hammock Marsh is to connect people with wetlands, which happens almost instantaneously when you look out over the vast marsh and hear sounds from up to 300 species of birds, countless amphibians and the dozens of mammals who call this place home from spring through fall.

-On Friday, April 22, 2022 they want you to take action to support wetlands!
+On Saturday, April 22, 2022 from 10:00 a.m. to 4:30 p.m. they want you to take action to support wetlands!
 Join a Green Building tour, participate in a litter walk, wander through the marsh on a self-guided tour and learn about the benefits of wetlands to the environment.

 Support local shops